steefst33f/steefst33f/README.md

-- 👋 Hi, I’m @steefst33f
+- 👋 Hi, I’m Steef
-- 👀 I’m interested in BTC⚡ Swift Python
+- 👀 I’m interested in BTC⚡ Swift C++
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently working on a Bitcoin Lightning Vending Machine
-- 💞️ I’m looking to collaborate on BTC⚡ projects
+- 💞️ I’m looking to collaborate on BTC Lightning ⚡ projects
-- 📫 How to reach me @steefst33f
+- 📫 You can reach me on Telegram @steefst33f

 <!---
 steefst33f/steefst33f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.